leblancdaniel/paraphraser/README.md

 bash run.sh
 ```

-The output is quite verbose because of versioning issues of TF and T2T.
+The shell output is quite verbose because of versioning issues of TF and T2T.

+You will find the new, augmented FAQ dataset under the *back_trans_data/paraphrase*
+directory as *paraphrased_{input_file}.csv*

 You can run this program on the original document multiple times, to further augment
 the data.